< Read Before: The Future of Hospitality Employment in the Middle East

-Wei-Cheng Chen, Senior Consultant at Lausanne Hospitality Consulting SA, responsible for talent sourcing for Ecole Hôtelière de Lausanne, tackles one of the pressing issues that will be addressed at the Window to the Future 2018 think-tank summit in April.
+Wei-Cheng Chen, senior consultant at Lausanne Hospitality Consulting SA, responsible for development of hospitality institutions worldwide as a senior consultant at Lausanne Hospitality Consulting SA, tackles one of the pressing issues that will be addressed at the Window to the Future 2018 think-tank summit in April.

 We are experiencing profound changes of the digital age, as technology slowly replaces human roles, and big data analysis, artificial intelligence and smart living create new paradigms and dynamics.
 Yet, education often remains unchanged, despite these advancements.
 In the near future, humans will not be able to compete with technology when it comes to knowledge.

 During the World Economic Forum 2018, Jack Ma, founder of Alibaba Group, China’s e-commerce giant, shared his concerns about today’s education.
 “If we do not change the way we teach, 30 years from now, we’re going to be in trouble,” was his warning.
 He added that the “knowledge-based approach of 200 years ago” would “fail our kids”, who would never be able to compete with machines.
 Children should be taught “soft skills,” he said, like “independent thinking, values and team-work.”

 Soft skills is a simple phrase to describe a complex system of behaviors and habits.
 Examples include common sense, empathy, confidence, teamwork, honesty, the ability to see things from different perspectives, the ability to compromise, negotiate and persuade, communicate, network and think critically…. and the list goes on.
 While all educators know the importance of assisting students in developing these skills, little in the way of effort or results are being observed.